Dún Laoghaire: Outdoor activities

 Walking the East Pier of Dún Laoghaire Harbour is the most popular tourism activity in Dún Laoghaire.
 The west pier is longer but the surface of the pier is less suitable for walking.

 In July 2013, the first-ever tourism office opened in Dún Laoghaire.
 Kayaking, kite surfing, paddle boarding and sailing are available, along with facilities for biking and rock climbing.

-Dublin Bay Cruises

-Dublin Bay Cruises sail twice a day from Dún Laoghaire to Howth.
-The scenic trip takes about 75 minutes.

 Cruise ship visits

 In 2011, Dún Laoghaire Harbour published a master plan, which focused on developing Dún Laoghaire as a tourist destination.
 Specifically, the plan revolved around promoting Dún Laoghaire Harbour as a prime location for both ferries and cruise ships.
 Since then, many cruise ships have stopped in Dún Laoghaire, usually between the months of May and July.
 The first ship to arrive was the Cunard liner RMS Queen Mary 2 on 16 May, and P&O's MV Arcadia arrived on 9 July.
 The Queen Mary 2 was the 7th largest cruise ship in the world at the time, with a maximum passenger capacity of about 3,000.
-Other large vessels to visit Dun Laoghaire include the QE2 and the aircraft carrier USS John F. Kennedy.
+Other large vessels to visit Dún Laoghaire include the QE2 and the aircraft carrier USS John F. Kennedy.